outboxcraft/beauter/.github/CONTRIBUTING.md

 - Writing Tutorials or blog posts
 - Improving documentation
 - Submitting Bug reports and feature requests
-- writing code that can be incorporated into Beauter itself
+- Writing code that can be incorporated into Beauter itself

 Please note we have a code of conduct, please follow it in all your interactions with the project.